Trusts

 A power of appointment is essentially a power to decide how to dispose of the property in the trust.
 It allows the power holder to direct who should receive the trust assets.
 A settlor can grant someone a limited or general power of appointment.
 A limited power of appointment limits the class of potential recipients to whom the power holder can appoint the property.
 A general power of appointment does not.
 Additionally, settlors can specify whether the power holder can exercise the power during his life, or only at death.

-Spendthift Trust Protection for Irrevocable Trusts Created for a Spouse
+2. Spendthrift Protection for Irrevocable Trusts Created for a Spouse

-Spendthrift Protection for Reciprocal Spousal Trusts and General Power of Appointment Trusts
+3. Spendthrift Protection for Reciprocal Spousal Trusts

-In other words, the statute seems to suggest that spouses could partition their property such that each spouse owns 50 percent of the property as his or her separate property.
+Texas law under Section 112.035(g)(3)(A) provides that a spouse is not considered a settlor of an asset protection trust if both spouses create trusts for each other’s benefit.
+This provision suggests that spouses could partition their property such that each spouse owns 50 percent of the property as his or her separate property.
 They could then each a create asset protection trust for each other’s benefit, thereby shielding all their assets.

 Doing this is not advisable in situations where estate taxes are a concern because the IRS will disregard reciprocal trusts for transfer tax purposes.
 But for couples who don’t have estate tax concerns, this may provide a means of achieving asset protection in Texas.

-Spendthrift Protection for General Power of Appointment Trusts
+4. Spendthrift Protection for General Power of Appointment Trusts

-Some Caveats for Married Couples
+Important Considerations for Married Couples

 The same goes for irrevocable trusts created for any other beneficiary.
 When you transfer assets to an irrevocable trust, they are no longer yours.
 You should not give away assets you might need in the future for your own support.